 Trees improve air quality by producing oxygen.
 They also store carbon, offsetting harmful by products of fossil-fuel burning.
 They moderate the effects of sun and wind, and they clean the air by trapping dust, pollen and other pollutants.
 Most importantly, trees sequester carbon, helping to remove carbon dioxide and other greenhouse gases from the air, which cools the earth.
 In fact, a mature canopy tree absorbs enough carbon and releases enough oxygen to sustain two human beings!

 The carbon storage capacity of forests is approximately three times as large as the pool of carbon in the atmosphere.
 If forests are changed, reduced, or eliminated, the captured carbon goes into the atmosphere as carbon dioxide (CO2).
 Despite their importance to life as we know it, humans have cut down half of all the trees on the planet so far.
 Every year we cut down over 50,000 square miles of forest worldwide for paper, agriculture, building materials and fuel.
 That’s an area the size of the state of Tamil Nadu Every year!

 The carbon release from deforestation accounts for 25 to 30 percent of the four to five billion tons of carbon accumulating every year in the atmosphere from human activities.
-Some of the benefits are given bellow.
+Some benefits are given below.

 1. Trees Combat the Greenhouse Effect